 While VA loans don’t require mortgage insurance, a one-time VA loan funding fee is required instead.
 This VA funding fee can be paid either upfront or rolled into the mortgage.

-What is a VA loan fund fee?
+VA loan fund fees explained

 Most VA loans come with a VA funding fee attached.
 This fee goes directly into the Department of Veterans Affairs and helps back VA loans for future members.
 The fund helps to cover losses and maintain the loan guarantee program for future service member home buyers.